Posted by Darryl Payne in Outdoor Adventure

 After you enjoy a couple of hours of breathtaking Smoky Mountain scenery, you'll head back to base camp, where you can see professional photos of your tour and compare notes with other zippers over free non-alcoholic drinks.

 Smoky Mountain Ziplines has the largest and newest tours in Pigeon Forge.
 Because it has over 4,200 feet of cable and massive towers, you'll have the best views in the Smokies.
 You'll get up the mountain via an M35a3 military truck, a neat experience in itself.
 The all-new course replaces the previous courses to give the trees a break, and to provide a new experience if you've toured with Smoky Mountain Ziplines in the past.
-The new course also features a thrilling rappel feature that will enhance your adventure.
+The new course also features a thrilling rappelling feature (vertical drop) that is the only one of its kind in the area!

 If you have fun at Smoky Mountain Ziplines, you might want to experience other tour operators in the area.
 In Wears Valley, Adventure Park at Five Oaks has multiple zipline tours through 70 acres of forest and mountain scenery.
 You can choose from two, seven, or nine lines, and tour choices include a nighttime ride that may be the highlight of your vacation.